Limit shape and height fluctuations of random perfect matchings on square-hexagon lattices: Existence of Limit Shape

 \section{Existence of Limit Shape}

 In this section, we study the convergence of the counting measure for the signature corresponding to the random dimer configuration on each row of the contracting square-hexagon lattice.
-We prove that the (random) moments of the counting measure converge to deterministic quantities, for which we give an explicit formula. an explicit formula to compute the moment of the random counting measure in scaling limit.
+We prove that the (random) moments of the counting measure converge to deterministic quantities, for which we give an explicit formula.
 This implies that the rescaled height function associated to the random perfect matching satisfies certain \emph{law of large numbers}, and converges to a deterministic shape in the limit.
 This limit shape is also the solution of a variational problem, i.e., the unique deterministic function that maximizes the entropy; see~\cite{ckp00}.

 We will need a more refined convergence, at order $\frac{1}{N}$ instead of $\frac{1}{N^2}$ for the free energy, and where a finite number of arguments of the Schur function~\eqref{n2l} are allowed to vary.